MatthewHockert/MatthewHockert.github.io/_pages/publications.md

   - Explores how infrastructure expansion reshapes accessibility, land use, and housing markets.
   - Developed with Eric Lind at the [Accessibility Observatory](https://www.cts.umn.edu/programs/ao) using in-house data.
 Submitted for presentation; preparing for public release.

+As I begin the publishing and public sharing phase of my research you'll be able to find the code to my projects on my [github](https://github.com/MatthewHockert).

 ---

 ## Publications